mykeels/rest-api-ioc-demo/README.md

   - Only common logic lives outside this heirarchy, in a common folder.
 - [x] Inversion of Control (IoC)
   - Instead of depending directly on another service, all dependencies are on abstractions, serviced by an IoC container.
-- [x] OpenAPI schema is auto-generated
+- [x] OpenAPI schema is accurately auto-generated
-- [x] Use gherkin specifications for E2E tests
+- [x] Use gherkin specifications for End-to-end (E2E) tests

 ## Setup Locally